hastec-fr/apash/doc/bash/fr/hastec/apash/commons-lang/NumberUtils/isInteger.md

 #### Exit codes

 * **0**: When the input string is an integer.
-* **1**: When the input string contains characters other than digits and a minus before.
+* **1**: When the input string contains characters other than digits and a minus before, or is out of bound from 32bits Integer.

 #### Output on stdout